DogukanAydener/Quantum-Full-Adder/README.md

 ## Overview

 The quantum full adder takes two decimal numbers as input, converts them to binary, and then performs the addition using quantum circuits.
 The result is displayed in both binary and decimal forms.
-The implementation leverages the Qiskit library to create and manipulate quantum circuits and the AerSimulator for simulation.
+The implementation leverages the Qiskit SDK to create and manipulate quantum circuits and the AerSimulator for simulation.

 ## Features